Frequently Asked Questions – General Topics

 A. The Midtown Student Center Restaurant offers an endless variety of options for dining.
 Einstein Bagels is available in the Haas Library, offering the range of their menu options.
-Meal plans will be accepted at this location.
+Meal plans are accepted at this location.

 Q. What meal plans are available and who can get them?

-Q. What happens if I have a medical emergency and the Health Service office is closed?
+Q. What happens if I have a medical emergency?

 A. Call 911 immediately for any medical emergency.
-The closest hospital to Western is Danbury Hospital on Hospital Avenue.
-It is approximately 0.5 miles from the Midtown campus.
-The main number is 203-739-7000.
-Health Service also refers seriously ill students to Danbury Hospital for evaluation, treatment and/or hospitalization.
+Danbury Hospital on Hospital Avenue is approximately 0.5 miles from the Midtown campus.

 Q. What happens if I am experiencing a mental health emergency?